AGRICULTURE AND LIFE SCIENCES Courses

 3 credit hours

 This course uses the principles of soil science with practical demonstrations to study the relationships among contemporary agriculture, natural resources and the environment.
-It gives an overview of management techniques for erosion control and soil and water conservation with focus on rill and interril erosion.
+It gives an overview of management techniques for erosion control and soil and water conservation with focus on rill and interrail erosion.
 This course also discusses non-point source pollution and control practices involving disposal of organic wastes on agricultural and forestlands.
 This course will also equip students with skills useful for environmental assessment and soil contaminants analysis.
 Techniques used for bioremediation of contaminated soils and how soil can be managed to filter out contaminants will be introduced.
 The course has three hours of lecture and three hours of laboratory per week.
 Prerequisites: AG380, MA161a and two Chemistry Courses (CH102, CH103) or BI100

 AL–481L/G ENVIRONMENTAL SOIL SCIENCE LABORATORY